HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Evaluation

 \subsubsection{End-to-End Performance}

-We evaluate end-to-end training latency under eight heterogeneous configurations and three GPT model sizes (Figure~\ref{fig:evaluation_e2e_heter}), comparing \textsc{Hapt} against three representative systems.
+\mbox{}\\ \textbf{GPT Model.} We evaluate end-to-end training latency under eight heterogeneous configurations on setting 1 and three GPT model sizes (Figure~\ref{fig:evaluation_e2e_heter}), comparing \textsc{Harp} against three representative systems.
 All baselines are tuned with their best hyperparameter settings, and experiments are conducted with cross-cluster bandwidth fixed at 5\,Gbps\footnote{Lower-bandwidth links are emulated by using Linux trafic control (\texttt{tc}).}.
-Note that Megatron and HexiScale leverage FlashAttention optimizations~\cite{dao2022flashattention, dao2023flashattention2}, whereas Alpa and \textsc{Hapt} rely solely on JAX’s JIT compilation~\cite{Jax}.
-As a result, \textsc{Hapt} is at a computational disadvantage in attention-intensive blocks.
+Note that Megatron and HexiScale leverage FlashAttention optimizations~\cite{dao2022flashattention, dao2023flashattention2}, whereas Alpa and \textsc{Harp} rely solely on JAX’s JIT compilation~\cite{Jax}.
+As a result, \textsc{Harp} is at a computational disadvantage in attention-intensive blocks.
 These attention optimizations, however, are orthogonal to the framework-level techniques studied in this work.

-As shown in Figure~\ref{fig:evaluation_e2e_heter}(a), neither Alpa nor Megatron supports configurations where the number of devices differs across nodes, as both are designed for homogeneous clusters with identical GPUs per node.
+As shown in Figure~\ref{fig:evaluation_e2e_heter}(a), neither Alpa nor Megatron supports configurations where the number of devices differs across nodes, as both are designed for homogeneous clusters.
 In Figure~\ref{fig:evaluation_e2e_heter}(d) and (e), \emph{Megatron} fails to identify a valid parallel strategy that fully utilizes all available devices due to its limited parallel strategy search space.
-Overall, despite lacking kernel-level optimizations, \textsc{Hapt} consistently outperforms the best baseline (HexiScale) by 1.3×–1.6× across all evaluated heterogeneous configurations, demonstrating its effectiveness in heterogeneous environments.
+Overall, despite lacking kernel-level optimizations, \textsc{Harp} consistently outperforms the best baseline (HexiScale) by 1.3×–1.6× across all evaluated heterogeneous configurations, demonstrating its effectiveness in heterogeneous environments.

+\textbf{MoE Model.} We evaluate the end-to-end performance of MoE models under Heterogeneous Setting 2.
+In addition to comparing with HexiScale, we conduct an ablation study by replacing our H-1F1B scheduler with a native 1F1B scheduler within \textsc{Harp}.
+As shown in Figure~\ref{fig:evaluation_moe}, \textsc{Harp} with H-1F1B achieves a $1.14\times$--$1.20\times$ speedup over the native 1F1B configuration.
+This improvement stems from the fact that \textsc{Harp}’s joint optimization of parallel strategy and pipeline scheduling explicitly accounts for both workload balancing across heterogeneous devices and communication-compute overlap across heterogeneous networks.
+For instance, in the 10B MoE experiment (8$\times$V100e + 4$\times$A100), \textsc{Harp} partitions the model into four pipeline stages and generates a non-uniform warm-up sequence of $[5, 4, 2, 1]$ forward microbatches.
+This schedule ensures fully communication hiding during the steady phase, significantly enhancing e2e throughput.